CTUAvastLab/Mill.jl/docs/src/manual/more_on_nodes.md

              [1:1, 2:3, 4:5])
 ```

-When data and model trees become complex, `Mill` limits the printing.
-To inspect the whole tree, use
+When data and model trees become complex, [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) limits
+the printing.
+To inspect the whole tree, use `printtree`:
-`printtree`:

 ```@repl more_on_nodes
 printtree(ds)
 ```

-Instead of defining a model manually, we can also make use of [Model reflection](@ref), another `Mill` functionality, which simplifies model creation:
+Instead of defining a model manually, we can also make use of [Model reflection](@ref), another
+[`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) functionality, which simplifies model creation:

 ```@repl more_on_nodes
 m = reflectinmodel(ds, d -> Dense(d, 2), SegmentedMean)